 As we said before, your active participation in your own treatment is key.
-Here are some of the considerations in applying the NTM treatment guidelines to YOU and your health:
+Here are some of the considerations in applying the NTM treatment guidelines to YOU and your health.

 Types of Medicines

 Hearing, Vision and Other Testing – Some of the antibiotics your doctor may prescribe can affect your hearing or vision.
 By the time you perceive a problem, it may be too late, so regular checkups are recommended.
-Other antibiotics may damage your hearing initially, in the high-frequency range, so you might not notice the damage until it has progressed.
+Other antibiotics may damage your hearing, initially in the high-frequency range, so you might not notice the damage until it has progressed.
 Ask your doctor about getting baseline tests on your hearing and vision when beginning treatment for NTM lung disease.
 For your vision, it may be advisable to see a neuro-ophthalmologist because the vision damage may require special training or equipment to detect.
 Patients with certain heart conditions may be at risk of developing a dangerous irregular heart rhythm when taking certain types of antibiotics.
 Speak with your doctor about getting evaluated for these conditions and having regular EKGs if taking one of these medications.

-Clear your lungs and sinuses (airway clearance) – extra mucus can collect in your lungs and make you sick.
+Clear your lungs and sinuses (airway clearance) – extra mucus can collect in your lungs and make you ill.
 You and your doctor or respiratory therapist may have selected one or more ways to clear the mucus from your lungs.
-It could be chest physical therapy (chest PT) with postural drainage, use of an oscillating positive expiratory device, use of a pep valve or an inflatable or electric vest, or inhaled saline solution.
+It could be chest physical therapy (chest PT) with postural drainage, use of an oscillating positive expiratory device, use of a pep valve or an inflatable or electric vest, and / or inhaled saline solution.
 The respiratory therapist will likely teach you additional clearance methods including a deep or “huff” cough.
 Whatever methods of mucus clearance you have discussed with your doctor, remember that every time you cough out infected mucus, there is that much less in your lungs to do damage and that much less for the antibiotics to overcome.
 Your doctor and respiratory therapist will decide which methods you should use and will teach you how to do them.

 Your doctor may have instructed you to do a sinus wash once or twice a day.
 If so, be sure that you know the correct procedure.
 The purpose of a sinus wash is to get rid of excess mucus and to prevent this mucus from draining into your lungs.
 It is extremely important to avoid using contaminated equipment that could introduce some other infection.
 A respiratory therapist will show you how to do the sinus wash.
 (Click here for sinus wash guidelines)